an0rak-dev/an0rak-dev/README.md

 work, I also try to put again the user in the center of each apps, by pushing the KISS principle, and the high availability of applications.

-🌛 By night (and weekends), I'm still a French developer, but I'm a Virtual Reality indie game developer, trying to push Virtual Reality as far as I can.
+🌛 By night (and weekends), I'm still a French developer, but I become a Virtual Reality indie game developer, trying to push Virtual Reality as far as I can.